Proven-Paradox/shaper-system/Handbook.md

 Targets: Up to 2 enemies
 Cost: 2 MP
 Damage: x1 (Physical)
-Special: When you use this Ability, you make two Offense rolls and resolve them separately.
+Effect: When you use this Ability, you make two Offense rolls and resolve them separately.
 You may strike one enemy twice or two enemies once.
 Description: A pair of quick strikes.
 This could be striking with a pair of daggers, swiping with two claws, a small flurry of kicks, swiping back and forth with a hatchet, and similar multistrikes.

 #### Elemental Blast
-Spell [Elemental] [Careful] [Fire/Ice/Earth/Sky/Light/Dark, see Special]
+Spell [Elemental] [Careful] [Fire/Ice/Earth/Sky/Light/Dark]
 Action: Major
 Prerequisites: [Elemental Dart](#elemental-dart)
 Range: Short
 Targets: 1 square
-Cost: 5 MP (See Special)
+Cost: 5 MP
-Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark, see Special)
+Damage: x1 (Fire/Ice/Earth/Sky/Light/Dark)
-Special: You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
+Effect: You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
 If you also use your minor action, you may choose one creature in the targeted square to be unaffected.
 Description: A distributed burst of elemental energy.
 This could be firing a classic fireball, throwing a grenade that generates a burst of electricity, draining the life from all in the area, a cutting whirlwind, and similar displays of elemental mastery.

 #### Elemental Dart
-Spell [Elemental] [Overload] [Fire/Ice/Earth/Sky/Light/Dark, see Special]
+Spell [Elemental] [Overload] [Fire/Ice/Earth/Sky/Light/Dark]
 Action: Major
 Prerequisites: None
 Range: Medium
 Targets: 1 enemy
 Cost: 0 MP (Overload +3 MP)
-Damage: x1 (Overload x2) (Fire/Ice/Earth/Sky/Light/Dark, see Special)
+Damage: x1 (Overload x2) (Fire/Ice/Earth/Sky/Light/Dark)
+Effect: If you pay the Overload cost, this Ability's damage multiplier becomes 2.
-Special:  The first time you gain an Ability with the [Elemental] tag, you also automatically gain the Elemental Attunement Power once.
+The first time you gain an Ability with the [Elemental] tag, you also automatically gain the Elemental Attunement Power once.
 You may only choose elements that you have the corresponding Elemental Attunement to when using this Ability.
-If you pay the Overload cost, this Ability's damage multiplier becomes 2.
 Description: This represents a variety of basic elemental attacks.
 This could be a low level incantation, a jolt of heat vision, launching an icicle from a cryo-gun, firing a taser, using elemental powers to from a rock spike beneath the target, focusing light into a beam with reflective scales, lashing out with one’s shadow, and similar attacks.

 #### Empower